 Each of these 3 countries has a varying number of gorilla families that are found within their respective gorilla national parks.
 Let me give you a preview of the various gorilla families found in each of these countries

 This family has 17 members.
 It is led by a silverback called Rumanzi.
-This family was named after Kahugye hill in Rushaga sector where this family was first discovered.
-This family includes 3 silverbacks 3 blackbacks, 3 female adults, 3juveniles and 2 infants.
+This family was named after Kahugye Hill in the Rushaga sector where this family was first discovered.
+This family includes 3 silverbacks 3 blackbacks, 3 female adults, 3juveniles, and 2 infants.

-The name Busingye is a runyakitara word which means Peace and just like its name, this gorilla family is quite a peaceful which only goes into battle mood when intensively provoked.
+The name Busingye is a Runyakitara word that means Peace and just like its name, this gorilla family is quite peaceful and only goes into the battle mood when intensively provoked.
 This family has 9 members that are being led by Busingye.

-Under the steadfast leadership of Mishaya, this gorilla family comprises of 12 members.
-It has 2 adult females namely Bakunzi and Mwiza, 2 juveniles namely Rutaro, Mize, 5 infants but only 3 infants have names Mwiza baby 1, Mwiza baby 2 and Bakunzi. the two remaining infants are unknown.
+Under the steadfast leadership of Mishaya, this gorilla family comprises 12 members.
+It has 2 adult females namely Bakunzi and Mwiza, and 2 juveniles namely Rutaro, Mize, and 5 infants but only 3 infants have the names Mwiza baby 1, Mwiza Baby 2, and Bakunzi. the two remaining infants are unknown.